RonSheely/lcapy-gui/doc/install.rst

         $ python -m venv INSTALL_PATH

     be sure to replace ``INSTALL_PATH`` with the path to the new virtual environment.
-    Make sure this path is somewhere you wont erase it by mistake
+    Make sure this path is somewhere you wont erase it by mistake.

+    Because lcapy-gui uses ``~/.lcapy`` to store its settings, file, a good place for your venv  could be ``~/.lcapy/venv``

 2. Install lcapy-gui